DSR-RHIT/me497-reproducible-research/cm/cm1007_Renviron.md

   - Paste a copy of the `.Renviron` file at the top level of every R project you start
-  - Take a moment and paste a copy of this file to everyu project you have started
+  - Take a moment and paste a copy of this file to every project you have started

 At this point, each of your project directories should look something